researchsetup/researchsetup.github.io/researchmodel.md

 ### Communication

 There is a commonly held ideal to "let the work speak for itself", meaning that good work will be recognized and appreciated.
-That is true if the goodness measure is fame.
-It is not true if the definition is change in society, policy, lives, or even other researchers' habits and tools.
+It implicitly discourages communication if the measure of impact is fame.
+But what if we care about impact in terms of changing society, policy, lives, or even other researchers' habits and tools.
 Consider an outcome $o$ for paper $p$, then $P(o\|p)$ ignores important latent variables!
-Let's consider a few.
+Let's consider one instance.

-Papers are a manifestation of an idea that can contribute to another researcher $r$'s approach towards research.
+Papers are a manifestation of an idea that can contribute to another researcher $r$'s research impact.
 Let the outcome be that $r$ adopts the paper's ideas in a productive way, meaning that we want the following to be high:

 $$P(Impact | r) P(r\ understands\ p|r\ reads\ p) P(r\ reads\ p)$$